 Tom and Jerry

 The cat and mouse duo have been mainstays of TV reruns for decades.
 The duo and their imitators even inspired parodies like “Itchy and Scratchy” on “The Simpsons.”

 That said, like other non-Disney theatrical-era cartoons, Tom and Jerry have declined in prominence in recent years.
 The recent series of made-for-video movies have been met with mixed reception; ditto the 2021 theatrical “Tom and Jerry” theatrical film.
-While the cat and mouse are on HBO Max, they’re just mixed in with other older cartoons, versus the Looney Tunes or Scooby-Doo.
+While the cat and mouse are on Max, they’re less prominently featured versus the Looney Tunes or Scooby-Doo.
 Thus, whether kids still recognize the cat and mouse is debatable, though being on Max (and occasional new material) might help.

-While kids all know who the Minions are, plenty of adults do also.
-Given the communal nature of movies (versus the fractured nature of modern TV), plenty of adults likely also know about the Minions—between taking their kids/grandkids to the films and said films’ heavy TV advertising.
+While kids all know who the Minions are, given the communal nature of movies (versus the fractured nature of modern TV), plenty of adults likely also know about the Minions—between taking their kids/grandkids to the films and said films’ heavy TV advertising.
 The Minions also are popular online for memes, some of which fueled an attendance of twentysomethings to the 2022 film “Minions 2: The Rise of Gru.”
 It also helps that the Minions are well merchandised.

 How do you feel about these choices?
 What do you feel are the most famous Western animated cartoons?
 Please let me know in the comments.

 “Daffy Duck vs. Donald Duck (173/365)” by JD Hancock is licensed under CC BY 2.0 (Flickr / cropped from original)